-The time and location of the public defence, the PhD student’s name, the title and a summary of the thesis, and the name of the opponent will be made available on the University’s website (electronic nailing).
+The time and location of the public defence, the PhD student’s name, the title and a summary of the thesis, and the name of the external reviewer (opponent) will be made available on the University’s website (electronic nailing).

 The printed thesis shall be made available at the University by no later than three weeks before the public defence.
-The Coordinator of PhD Studies at the Academic Affairs and Student Support Office is responsible for ensuring that the thesis is distributed within and beyond the University.
+The PhD student is responsible for distributing the thesis according to the specified distribution list to interested parties within and outside the University.